jinilover/apply-lens/README.md

 # apply-lens
 There are numerous articles explaining what are lenses and why they are used.
-This repo illustrates some scenarios of using `Traversal` and using lens to update an existing `Map` to avoid tedious code.
+This repo shares my experience of using lens in the following scenarios:
+* Update an existing `Map` in simpler way
+* Using `Traversal`

 ## Update `Map`